To Germany as a graduate , Date: 2024.08.26, format: Article, area: Migration and residence

 On 01 March 2020, Germany introduced a special procedure for skilled workers which facilitates and accelerates the entry of skilled workers.
 Read more in the section Accelerated procedure for skilled workers.

-If you have successfully completed your degree in Germany, your residence permit can be extended for up to 18 months in order for you to find a job that matches your qualifications.
-You may work during this time.
+Once you have successfully completed your course of studies in Germany, you will receive a residence permit for up to 18 months to look for a job if you can prove that your livelihood is ensured during this period.
+You may work during this period.

 The legal basis